 All students are required by Illinois School Code section 27-28, to submit to the school a completed physical and immunization records before entering the ninth grade and at the time of enrollment into an Illinois high school.
-The physical and immunization history may be submitted to the School Nurse anytime between January 1st and May 20th.
-Incoming freshman and new students will not be allowed to complete registration, attend school or participate in book pick-up unless their completed physical and immunization records are turned in during the registration process.
+The physical and immunization history may be submitted to the School Nurse anytime between January 1st and May 20th and at book pick-up.
+Incoming freshman and new students will not be allowed to attend school or participate in book pick-up unless their completed physical and immunization records are turned in.
 If needed, you can obtain a copy of your student's immunization records from the junior high school nurse before eighth grade graduation.
-Returning grade 12 students will not be allowed to complete registration if proof of immunization against meningococcal disease is not provided.